 Activity

-Optional consultations with Land Trust Alliance staff.
+Optional consultations with Land Trust Alliance staff

 Applications due

-Grants committed and applicants notified
+Grants committed and reviewed

 Aug.
 1

-Mid-term check-in calls with Alliance staff
+Mid-term check-in calls with Alliance staff complete

 Aug.
-31, 2024
+31, 2025

 Deadline for project completion; project period ends

 Sept.
-15, 2024
+15, 2025

 Final reports due